In My Language That Sounds Like

 - Similarly, the national currency of Botswana is the pula, which means "rain" in Tshwana but happens to mean "cock" in Romanian.

 - The French word for 'seal' (the animal) is phoque [fɔk], which sounds like fuck.
-This has led to Quebecois teenagers wearing shirts that read, "Ouate de phoque" (sounds like "What the fuck"), which literally means "seal blubber."
+This has led to Quebecois teenagers wearing shirts that read, "Ouate de phoque" (sounds like "What the fuck"), a nonsense phrase that means "cotton batting from seals."

 - In Spanish they are called focas, too.